-A drywell is an environmentally friendly solution or addition to an existing yard drainage system.
+Drywells are an environmentally friendly solution or addition to an existing yard drainage system.
 Instead of allowing water to flow to a municipal sewer system or absorbed by soil, a drywell discharges excess water into the soil surrounding the drywell itself.
 With the help of downspouts and drains, water is directed to the drywell.
-A drywell allows for drainage in which a natural filtering process happens.
+Drywells allow for drainage in which a natural filtering process happens.
 Water will eventually end up as local groundwater.

 A drywell is effective when you have layer of hardpan in the yard.
 Digging through the hardpan will allow water to enter more porous soil at a deeper location.
 Like any plumbing installation, it has to be carefully designed and sized out.
 It also involves testing the surrounding soil for its absorption rate (also called soil percolation).
 A poorly designed drywell will serve little purpose, and be a needless and costly addition.

 Yard drainage is not something that maintains itself without any maintenance.
 Yard drains require regular maintenance or cleaning to make sure everything works as intended.
 Simple cleaning near the grate area, and occasional flushing with a garden hose, should be enough to keep the pipes free from dirt and debris accumulation.
 Hydro Jet cleaning is also good idea, and it is safer to call a plumber to do it for you.